academic slash artist slash fiction author slash teacher slash performer

 Despite my earnest attempts to move away from textuality, I have finally succumbed and think of myself also as a poet and a fiction author.
-My book of short stories The Book of Water was originally published in Greek, and is now translated into English to be published in September 2020 by ERIS; and currently prepared for publication in Italian and French.
-I have also recently completed a novel called And Our Distance Became Water.
+My book of short stories The Book of Water was originally published in Greek, and is now translated into English to be published in September 2022 by ERIS; and currently prepared for publication in Italian and French.
+I have also recently completed a novel called Our Distance Became Water.